 For some years the Standards Association of Australia, through its Safety Standards Co-ordinating Committee, has been engaged in the production of standards in the safety field.
-Standards published in 1960 included those on Woodworking Machinery and Respiratory Protection and in 1961 those on Industrial Safety Helmets.
+Since 1960 standards have been published on Woodworking Machinery, Respiratory Protection, Industrial Safety Helmets, the Minimizing of Fire Explosion Hazards from the Use of Flammable Medical Agents, and Abrasive Wheels.